gaolinorange/Ausdt_stamp/README.md

 		python -c "import numpy;print(numpy.__version__)"

-	If not, you can make it by typing the follow commands.
+	If not, you can correct it by typing the follow commands.

 		pip install numpy==1.16.0